Stop killing your tension

 Let me count the ways

-Below is a partial list of the ways beginning authors mangle dialogue, not to mention characterization, theme, pace, description, and story.
+Below is a partial list of the other ways beginning authors mangle dialogue, not to mention characterization, theme, pace, description, and story.

 Putting explanations into dialogue (“As you know, Tim, we shouldn’t...”), which isn’t necessary if the writing is good, because readers will have already caught on and don’t want to be hand-held.
 Spoon-feeding your fans will only cause them to skip pages.